‘Anthem:’ EA Releases Upcoming Game’s Pre-Order Details

 Even if gamers do not preorder the Legion of Dawn Edition, they would receive the Legion of Dawn armor pack and weapon for a Ranger-type Javelin exosuit.
 In addition, they would also receive a legendary gear attachment for a Ranger-type exosuit.

-Those who order the Legion of Dawn edition will also receive an legendary armor pack for the other three types of Javelin types—the Colossus, Storm, and Interceptor.
+Those who order the Legion of Dawn edition will also receive a legendary armor pack for the other three types of Javelin types—the Colossus, Storm, and Interceptor.
 Also included in the special edition of Anthem is the game’s digital soundtrack.

 For PC gamers, there are more perks if they become members of Origin Access premier.
 The subscription gives players unlimited and early access to EA’s latest games for the PC, including Anthem, FIFA 19, Madden 19, and Battlefield V. It is worth noting that Premier members get a 10 percent discount on Origin digital purchases.